Help! My Child is Struggling with Reading

 If your child is struggling with reading and you suspect they are a kinesthetic learner, we can help!
 Reading is hard for kinesthetic children primarily because they learn by moving and because they think in pictures.
 And let’s face it: the way we teach reading requires children to sit still and try to make sense of a bunch of symbols.

-The basics of how to help
+The Basics of How to Help

 1. Struggling readers will need to regain belief in themselves.
 The best way to help them with this is to make sure they understand their learning strengths.
-Tell them that you are going to use something that matches their ability to learn quickly and permanently.
-Tell them if they see a picture of what they are learning and if they use a matching body movement, learning will be easy for them!
+Tell them that you are going to use something that matches their ability to learn quickly and permanently; tell them if they see a picture of what they are learning and if they use a matching body movement, learning will be easy for them!

 2. The second critical point is that struggling readers will need to see rapid success in order to attract them to try to read once again.
 Getting a child reading doesn’t have to take years.